Mole (sauce): History

 Modern mole is a mixture of ingredients from North America, Europe, Africa, and Asia making it one of the first intercontinental dishes created in the Americas.
 Its base, however, is indigenous.
 Nahuatl speakers had a preparation they called mōlli or chīlmōlli (/nah/), meaning "chili sauce".

 In the book General History of the Things of New Spain, Bernardino de Sahagún says that mollis were used in a number of dishes, including those for fish, game and vegetables.
 Theories about the origins of mole have supposed that it was something imposed upon the natives or that it was the product of the baroque artistry of Puebla, but there is not enough evidence for definitive answers.

 Despite the fact that a very large number of mole recipes were to be found throughout prehispanic Mesoamerica, few if any contained chocolate, the Mexica reserving the use of chocolate for beverages.
 In the writings of Sahagún, there is no mention of it being used to flavor dishes.

 Preparation and consumption

 All mole preparations begin with one or more types of chili pepper.

 The classic moles of Central Mexico and Oaxaca, such as mole poblano and mole negro, include two or more of the following types of chili pepper: ancho, pasilla, mulato and chipotle.
-Other ingredients can include black pepper, achiote, huaje, cumin, clove, anise, tomato, tomatillo, garlic, sesame seed, dried fruit, herb like hoja santa, and many other ingredients.
+Other ingredients can include black pepper, achiote, huaje, cumin, clove, anise, tomato, tomatillo, garlic, sesame seed, dried fruit, herbs like hoja santa, and many other ingredients.
 Mole poblano has an average of 20 ingredients; mole almendrado has an average of 26, and Oaxacan moles can have over 30.
 Chocolate, if used, is added at the end of cooking.
 According to Rick Bayless, the ingredients of mole can be grouped into five distinct classes: hot (chili), sour (tomatillo), sweet (fruit and sugar), spice, and thick (seed, nut, tortilla).
 The preparation of mole negro includes charring several of the ingredients, and a greater amount of chocolate, both of which lead to a black colour.

 The ingredients are roasted and ground into a fine powder or paste.
 This roasting and grinding process is extremely laborious and takes at least a day to accomplish by hand.
 Traditionally, this work was shared by several generations of women in the family, but after the arrival of electric mills, it became more common to take the ingredients to be ground.
 Many families have their own varieties of mole passed down for generations, with their preparation reserved for special events in large batches.